 The Freedom of Control

 Now that you understand just how much control you have, imagine every run is now a snowboard run– having complete control opens up a new world of possibilities.
-This unique freedom is what allows you the freedom to choose lines you’ve only ever dreamed about.
+This unique freedom gives you the ability to ride lines you’ve only ever dreamed about.